near/discovery-docs/docs/social/tech.md

 );
 ```

-You can notice that we use the `Widget` component to embed another widget:
+You can notice that we use the `Widget` component to embed another component:
 ```jsx
 <Widget
   src="mob.near/widget/ProfileImage"